The undeniable hold of 'Gorilla Glue Girl' and what it says about the empathy of the internet

 (CNN)This week, the world was introduced to Tessica Brown, a young woman from Louisiana who made possibly the most unfortunate haircare mixup in history.
 Instead of using regular hairspray on her hair, she grabbed a can of Gorilla Glue spray adhesive and went to town.

-The result was, well, exactly what you think would happen if you accidentally coated your head in industrial-strength glue.
+The result was, well, exactly what you think would happen if you coated your head in industrial-strength glue.

 Her hair became an impenetrable helmet, and as her social media videos about the incident racked up millions of views, people became obsessed with her predicament.